19-31 July 2021

 Registration for the 49th Haarlem Summer Academy for Organists is temporarely closed

 Due to the postponement of the Festival online registration is temporarely closed.
 This is to prepare the website technically.
-From June 1, 2020 the online registration form will function again.
+The online registration form will function again as soon as possible, which will be announced in a Newsletter.
 You can subscribe till the end of June 2021.

 What is the Haarlem International Summer Academy for Organists?